-In 2014 the European Court of Justice decided that ”personal information” on the Internet can be taken away from the searchengines result.
-This principle is known as ”the right to be forgotten”.
-The reason why a person has ”the rigth to be forgotten” on Internet depends on a spanish case.
+In 2014 the European Court of Justice decided that “personal information” on the Internet can be taken away from the search engines result.
+This principle is known as “the right to be forgotten”.
+The reason why a person has “the right to be forgotten” on Internet depends on a Spanish case.
 Mario Costeja Gonzáles had found information on Internet regarding his house that was auctioned so that he could recover his social security debts.
 Maria meant that this situation was solved long time ago and shouldn’t be linked to him when someone did a search on Google.
-Mario told the newspaper The Guardian:

 “INADEQUATE, IRRELEVANT OR EXCESSIVE INFORMATION”

 The European Court of Justice ruled that under existing data protection laws that Google has to remove links to two pages regarding Mario Costeja Gonzáles.
 The judges said that the data that could appear to be “inadequate, irrelevant or no longer relevant or excessive”.